scientific-python/cookie/docs/pages/guides/docs.md

 # Writing documentation

-Documentation used to require learning RestructureText (sometimes referred to as ReST / RST), but today we have great choices for documentation in markdown, the same format used by GitHub, Wikipedia, and others.
-This guide covers Sphinx, and uses the modern MyST plugin to get markdown support.
+Documentation used to require learning reStructuredText (sometimes referred to as reST / RST), but today we have great choices for documentation in markdown, the same format used by GitHub, Wikipedia, and others.
+This guide covers Sphinx, and uses the modern MyST plugin to get Markdown support.

 {: .note-title }